National Security Advisor to the Vice President

 Assistant to the President and National Security Advisor to the Vice President role is to advise the Vice President on all matters of national security and provide input to the National Security Council and serves as the primary foreign policy and national security lead in the Office of the Vice President of the United States.

-Most recently, the National Security Advisor to former Vice President Kamala Harris was Philip H. Gordon.
+In May 2026, the National Security Advisor to Vice President JD Vance was Cliff Sims.